Infrastructure

 “The filling of the embankment will now pave the way for the settlement of the dam and implementation of the bridge over the embankment, concrete face, installation of the gates and other downstream activities,” he said.

-The project, whose contractual completion date was February 6, was expected to be finalized last month after the contractor, China Gezhouba Group Company (CGGC), applied for more time to complete phase one of the project.
+The project, whose contractual completion date was February 6, 2024, was expected to be finalised in December last year after the contractor, China Gezhouba Group Company (CGGC), applied for more time to complete phase one.

-More than Sh36 billion has been spent on the construction of the dam’s embankment area.
+Over Sh36 billion has been spent on constructing the dam’s embankment.

 On December 31, 2021, CGGC successfully diverted a section of the Athi River into two giant tunnels to facilitate on-site excavation.